+44 (0) 207 252 3900 [email protected]

 The brilliant white backgrounds you see used with product photos are for a purpose.
 It isolates the product from any extraneous information.
 It presents consumers the full ability to view the product with no visual distraction.
-There are no textural or color temperature influences on the product to alter the perception of the actual product itself.
+There are no textural or colour temperature influences on the product to alter the perception of the actual product itself.
 Small products should be photographed inside a light box whether it is commercially made or something you put together yourself.
 A light box is made of translucent material to diffuse the flash and light your product from all sides.
 White backgrounds can be rolls of background material or just plain white butcher’s paper.
-Avoid using white sheets as wrinkles and color shifts are likely to distract from your images.
+Avoid using white sheets as wrinkles and colour shifts are likely to distract from your images.

 The analytical aspect of the consumer mind will want to know the features of the products you are offering.
 If you are selling cookery with heat-resistant handles, that is a feature.
 Showing in images that those heat-resistant handles make a cook pot great for oven use too is the benefit.
 The benefits of a product are the emotional aspects of products that do the selling for you.
 The features of a spa tub may be 50 water jets, ergonomic seating and non-chlorinated water filtration.
 However, the picture of a model relaxing away stress, aches and pains is the benefit that sells the product.
 Take time to set up photo shoots to establish at least the main benefit when you are shooting the other images that demonstrate the features.